 In larger museums and galleries, you may work as a specialist alongside a team of curatorial, educational and marketing professionals.
-In smaller galleries and museums, however, you may be involved directly in a variety of activities, including fulfilling a curatorial role.
+In smaller galleries and museums, you may be directly involved in a variety of activities, including fulfilling a curatorial role.

 - event organisation and operations